aws-amplify/docs/src/fragments/lib/datastore/android/getting-started/30_platformIntegration.mdx

 In Android Studio, go to the File menu and select **Sync Project with Gradle Files**.

-Once that completes, you see will see new run/debug configurations available in the top menu bar of Android Studio.
+Once that completes, you will see new run/debug configurations available in the top menu bar of Android Studio.
 Look to the left of the green **Run** button.
 In the drop-down, you will see:

 - `modelgen`
 - `amplifyPush`